Relation between the noise correlations and the spin structure factor for Mott-insulating states in SU$(N)$ Hubbard models: Introduction

 An alternative way to access long-range spin-spin correlations is to analyze the density-density correlations in momentum space.
 It has been shown that they are closely related to the spin structure factor, which is a Fourier transform of the spin-spin correlation function, in the Mott limit for SU(2) Hubbard models \cite{Altman2004}.
 The density-density correlations in the momentum space of a trapped ultracold gas can be obtained by measuring the noise correlations of the atom density after a time-of-flight expansion following the release of the gas from the trap~\cite{Folling2005,Greiner2005, Spielman2007,Simon2011,Wurz2018}.
-While several papers have made reference to a more general relation between the spin structure factor and the noise correlations in the SU$(N)$ Hubbard model in passing, e.g. Refs.~\cite{Hermele2009,Gorshkov2010,Xu2018}, citing Ref.~\cite{Altman2004}, none of them have explicitly shown this mathematically to the best of our knowledge.
-In this paper, we demonstrate the mathematical relation between the two quantities for Mott states at arbitrary integer filling $\rho$ and investigate the validity of the formula for finite interactions, away from the Mott limit, analytically and numerically.
-The numerical calculations focus on the SU$(N)$ Fermi-Hubbard model with $2\leq N\leq6$ in one dimension, which we simulate utilizing Density Renormalization Group Theory (DMRG)\cite{White1992}.
+While several papers have made reference to a more general relation between the spin structure factor and the noise correlations in the SU$(N)$ Hubbard model in passing, e.g., Refs.~\cite{Hermele2009,Gorshkov2010,Xu2018}, citing Ref.~\cite{Altman2004}, none of them have explicitly shown this mathematically.
+In this paper we demonstrate the mathematical relation between the two quantities for Mott states at arbitrary integer filling $\rho$ and investigate the validity of the formula for finite interactions, away from the Mott limit, analytically and numerically.
+The numerical calculations away from the perfect Mott-limit focus on the SU$(N)$ Fermi-Hubbard model with $2\leq N\leq6$ in one dimension, which we simulate utilizing density-renormalization group-theory (DMRG)\cite{White1992}.